 Sometimes the best user experiences aren’t driven by innovation but something that already exist.
 You just need to know where to look.

-Each member of the Sprint team will look for existing solutions or draw inspiration from other websites, apps, or other experiences to solve your pressing problem.
-This could be looking at anything:
+Each member of the Sprint team will look for existing solutions, drawing inspiration from websites, apps, or other experiences to solve the pressing problem.
+This could be looking at anything from:

-By looking at existing options, you don’t have to reinvent the wheel and can use established solutions that have been trialed successfully on customers.
+By looking at existing options, you don’t have to reinvent the wheel and can use established solutions that have been trialed successfully on customers before, iterating on them to get to the ideal outcome.

 Tip: To make this exceptional for UX, your Design Sprint’s lightning demo should reflect on how your team feel using the solution, putting yourself in a users shoes.